dvictory/gary_payments/README.md

 # Gary Busey

 This is a fake payment gateway.
-You call set the fail/succeed rate to determine what you get.
+You can set the fail/succeed rate to determine what you get.
 At 50% you never know what you are gonna get with Gary.

 ![Gary](https://static.independent.co.uk/s3fs-public/thumbnails/image/2014/09/12/22/Gary_Busey.jpg)